shant-kolekar/tailored-resume/README.md

 # tailored-resume
-Generate a tailored resume based on a job description.
+Generate a tailored resume based on job description.

 * Python >= 3.10 should be installed.